Spain, a eurozone behemoth, is in the crosshairs of Europe's financial crisis

 This leaves Spain in a precarious financial state, driving investors away, pushing up its borrowing costs and making it more likely to need a bailout.

-It's a reminder of how governments are inextricably tied to their countries' banking systems, essentially the lifeblood of their economy.
+It’s a reminder of how governments are inextricably tied to their country’s banking systems, essentially the lifeblood of their economy.

-The struggles in Europe have been exacerbated by continued gloomy news out of the U.S.
+The struggles in Europe have been exacerbated by continued miserable news out of the U.S.

 Where does Madrid stand when it comes to making cuts to public services?